 I am going to outline a method called Shaped Learning which uses neurological understanding of how memory is laid down.
 This method works for when you just need to learn a set of facts, models or theories.
-You need a 50 minute block of time, some notes of the facts to learn, and a timer set for 10 minute intervals.

 The first 10 minute interval is spent learning facts.
 In class, this would be done with a set of slides with basic facts on them which the tutor would go through, simply stating the facts with no additional information or explanation.
 If you are revising alone, recite the facts to yourself.
 10 to 15 minutes is a good length of time, but you can do more or less.